 I was invited by another blogger to join her on her summer version of this adventure.
-She had already mastered all of the winter activities and was back for another round.
 We had met a couple of months ago hiking in the Valley of Fire in Nevada and struck up both a conversation, shared passion for travel, and a friendship.
 In exchange for me taking portraits of her and companionship, we embarked on an epic road trip.

 Don’t Fence Me In